andrewcooke/ParserCombinator.jl/README.md

 hello_world_grammar = Parent(hello, world)
 ```

-Typically, each matcher has some associated types that store state (the
+In addition, typically, each matcher has some associated types that store
-matchers themselves describe only the *static* grammar; the state describes
+state (the matchers themselves describe only the *static* grammar; the state
-the associated state during matching and backtracking).
+describes the associated state during matching and backtracking).

 Methods are then associated with combinations of matchers and state.
 Transitions between these methods implement a state machine.